 This is a dry session led by our Animal Carers where you will go up close to the animal and communicate with them learning a few techniques that they understand.

-Sea Lions Emotions (Coming Soon in 2021)
+Sea Lions Emotions (Not Available)

 Our Sea Lion Emotions session is held with our Californian Sea Lions; NAMES.
 During this 45 minute interaction you will swim with our intelligent creatures and enjoy the natural movement and agility of their species.